EmmanuelEjima/Data-Science-Machine-Learning-Portfolio/projects/breast-cancer-diagnostic-app/README.md

     └── scaler.pkl
 ```

+---

 ## ▶️ Run the Project Locally

-Clone the repository
+### Clone the repository

 ```bash
 git clone https://github.com/EmmanuelEjima/Data-Science-Machine-Learning-Portfolio.git
 ```

-Navigate to the project directory
+### Navigate to the project folder

 ```bash
 cd projects/breast-cancer-diagnostic-app
 ```

-Install the required packages
+### Install dependencies

 ```bash
 pip install -r requirements.txt
 ```

-Run the Streamlit application
+### Launch the application

 ```bash
 streamlit run app.py
 ```

+---

 ## 📚 Dataset

-**Wisconsin Diagnostic Breast Cancer (WDBC)**
+The model was trained using the **Wisconsin Diagnostic Breast Cancer (WDBC)** dataset available through Scikit-learn.

-The dataset contains measurements computed from digitized images of Fine Needle Aspirate (FNA) of breast masses.
-Each observation includes 30 numerical features describing cell nuclei characteristics and is classified as either:
+Each observation contains **30 numerical features** computed from digitized images of Fine Needle Aspirate (FNA) of breast masses and is classified as either:

-- **Malignant (Cancerous)**
+- 🔴 **Malignant (Cancerous)**
-- **Benign (Non-cancerous)**
+- 🟢 **Benign (Non-cancerous)**

+---

 ## 📌 Future Improvements

-- Display prediction probability/confidence score
+- Prediction probability/confidence score
-- Interactive data visualizations
+- Interactive visual analytics
-- Feature importance analysis
+- Feature importance visualization
-- Additional machine learning model comparison
+- Multiple machine learning model comparison
-- Model explainability using SHAP
+- Explainable AI (SHAP/LIME)
+- Docker containerization
+- CI/CD deployment pipeline

+---

 ## ⚠️ Disclaimer

-This application is intended solely for educational, research, and portfolio purposes.
-It is **not a medical diagnostic tool** and should not replace professional medical advice or clinical decision-making.
+This application is intended for **educational, research, and portfolio purposes only**.
+It is **not a medical diagnostic system** and should not replace professional medical advice or clinical decision-making.

+---

 ## 👨‍💻 Author